kirklinT/Activity-Tracker/README.md

 As of 9/22/2018 the tasks being worked on are as follows

-Kirklin - Implementation use case 3 and one minor use case Nayandip - Initial GUI design for the application Roank - Implementation of use case 2 and one minro use case Sahil - Implementation of use case 1, setup git repository and think of other use cases
+Kirklin - Implementation use case 3 and use case 5 Nayandip - Initial GUI design for the application Roank - Implementation of use case 2 and use case 5 Sahil - Implementation of use case 1, setup git repository and think of other use cases

 General - Everyone discussed the use cases and requirements on 2018/09/22, and everyone will evaluate each other's work